Skip to main content

 1. Click the Apple menu.

-2. Open System Preferences and select Accessibility.
+2. Open System Settings and select Accessibility.

-3. Find Shortcut on the left-hand panel.
+3. Find Shortcut on the right-hand panel.

 4. Tick and untick the options available according to preferences.